docsforadobe/javascript-tools-guide/docs/interapplication-communication/cross-dom-functions.md

 | `options`   | Optional.
 Application-specific creation options:<br/><br/>- Adobe Bridge: none<br/>- Photoshop: none<br/>- InDesign: creation options are:<br/>  `(Boolean:showingWindow, ObjectOrString:documentPresets)`<br/>  See the arguments for `documents.add()` in the Adobe InDesign CS5 Scripting<br/>  Reference.<br/>- Illustrator: creation options are:<br/>  `([DocumentColorSpace:colorspace][, Number:width, Number:height])`<br/>  See the arguments for documents.add() in the Adobe Illustrator CS5 JavaScript<br/>  Reference.   |
 |-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

-Performs the equivalent of the target application’s File > New command.
+Performs the equivalent of the target application's File > New command.

 Returns `true` on success.